New water leaders logo

 Water Leaders Award

-The Global Water Leaders Group is active in the water sector.
-The Water Leaders Award is the only non-profit Global Water Award and it rewards performance improvements in public water utilities in the developing world over the past year.
+The Water Leaders Award is the only Global Water Award that rewards performance improvements in public water utilities in developing countries over the past year.

-The Winner receives international acclaim for their utility's performance improvements, including presentation of the iconic Global Water Award crystal trophy in front of 500 of the world's foremost leaders in the water sector during the Gala Dinner of the Global Water Summit.
+The Winner receives international acclaim for their utility's performance improvements, including presentation of the iconic Global Water Award crystal trophy in front of over 600 of the world's foremost leaders in the water sector during the Gala Dinner of the annual Global Water Summit.

 Criteria for Nominations

-1. The utility must be from a developing country as defined by the United Nations;
+1. The utility must be from a developing region as defined by the United Nations;

 2. The utility must be able to demonstrate a step-change in performance improvement in the calendar year preceding the award year; and,